abhiyankhanal/product-app/README.md

 | Event from S3 Upload        | N/A        | Triggered when an image is uploaded to S3                                   | -                                                                                       | -                                                                                        |

 ## Deployment
-- Deploy backend using aws sam, go to root of the project and build using `sam build` and deploy using `sam deploy --guided`
+- Deploy backend using aws sam, go to root of the project and build using `sam build` and deploy using `sam deploy --guided`, prerequisite: `aws sam cli`

 - To deploy FE, checkout [github-repo](https://github.com/abhiyankhanal/Interface) and deploy to github pages

 ## Postman
 - Find the postman collection in the repo.
 ## Screenshots
-### Forbidden UI
+### Auth UI
 <img width="706" alt="image" src="screenshots/ApiKey.png">

 ### Create Product